bcongdon/PyManifold/README.md

 ## TODO

-- [ ] Create test for creating a numeric market
 - [ ] Publish a version of this package to PyPI
 - [ ] Add instructions for running tests that require an API key (e.g. setting the `MANIFOLD_API_KEY` environment variable)